 Created by Laurie R. King

-But Laurie R. King's outstanding series featuring MARY RUSSELL is just too well-written, important and influential and just damn enjoyable to ignore any longer.
+But Laurie R. King’s outstanding series featuring MARY RUSSELL is just too well-written, important and influential and just damn enjoyably original to ignore any longer.

 It all kicks off in the audacious series debut, The Beekeeper’s Apprentice (1994), with one of the great meet-cutes of detective fiction.
 It’s in the early years of World War One, and Sherlock Holmes, of course, has famously retired to Sussex, where he intends to devote the rest of his life to studying bees.

-Then along comes precocious young Mary, a gangly, fifteen year-old American orphan chuffing under the rule of her dour Brisitsh aunt with whom she's staying, who literally stumbles over a prone Sherlock Holmes who's out on the Downs looking for wild bees.
+Then along comes precocious young Mary, a gangly, fifteen year-old American orphan chuffing under the rule of her dour Briitsh aunt with whom she’s staying, who literally stumbles over a prone Holmes who’d been out on the Downs looking for wild bees.

 Throughout the many books in the series, the friendship grows into a true relationship, and Mary moves in with Holmes and the eternal Mrs. Hudson.
 Dr. Watson is a frequent visitor, Mycroft drops by now and then, and other references to the canon and surprise visitors pop up on a regular basis.
 As does, of course, various instances of theft, blackmail, robbery, assorted treachery and of course murder, all of which must be attended to by the detecting couple.

 By the time Mary and Holmes get married, it no longer seems as weird (or downright creepy, given that Holmes at the time was — according to canon — at least 45 years older) as it might.
 Thanks to King’s considerable writing chops and deft characterization, the marriage seems not just right but inevitable.

 - The Beekeeper’s Apprentice (1994) | Buy this book | Buy the audio | Kindle it!